pauljeter/pauljeter-astro/src/content/blog/guide-to-refs-in-react.md

 }
 ```

-You can’t use `createRef` for pure functional components since they lack many of the React-y features like state & lifecycle components
+You can't use `createRef` for pure functional components since they lack many of the React-y features like state & lifecycle components

 Visit the [React docs](https://reactjs.org/docs/refs-and-the-dom.html) for detailed info about `createRef`.